Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

       ),
     ```
 ### Version 2 - Remote Package
-In this version its used a custom plugin that creates the Swift Package by one simple command in terminal.
+- In this version a custom plugin it used that creates the Swift Package by one simple command in terminal.

 For more details, please refer to the following link:
 [KMM package plugin](https://github.com/ge-org/multiplatform-swiftpackage)